jumpinjackie/forge-e33-mod/design/BLUE.md

 ```
 3U
 Creature - Nevron
-When this creature dies, target opponent creates a Lumina token.
 This creature enters with a shield counter on it.
 (If it would be dealt damage or destroyed, remove a shield counter from it instead.)
+Gets ready to counterattack — When this creature is dealt combat damage, it deals that amount of damage to target creature an opponent controls.
+When this creature dies, target opponent creates a Lumina token.

 3/3
 ```